chenzl25/mini-postgres-agent/README.md

 You: What tables are in the database?
 Agent: [Lists all tables]

-You: Show me the structure of the users table
+You: Show me the structure of the orders table
 Agent: [Shows table columns and types]

-You: How many orders were placed last month?
+You: How many orders in the table
 Agent: [Executes query and shows results]
 ```